cmelchior/jervis-ffb/docs/rule-discussions.md

        - Pro does not work, because apparently the activation ended.
 Does that mean the activation ends as soon as you are knocked down?
        - Team reroll does work bcause the team turn still hasn't ended.

+18. A player that that falls through a Trapdoor does not cause a turnover unless they where holding the ball. (at least reading from the rules)

 # Differences compared to the rules as written